NICOTINE = BRAIN POISON

 California Smoker's Helpline

 Telephone counseling is provided to all California residents free of charge.
+Now, they have added a specific line for vaping.
 Thousands of Californians have quit smoking using this effective phone counseling program.
 Leave your phone number and someone will call you back to schedule your free sessions.
 Specific programs for teen smokers and chewing tobacco users are also available.
+Visit www.nobutts.org for more info.

 - 1-800-844-CHEW (for chewing tobacco)